Badgerati/Pode.Web/docs/Tutorials/Actions/URL.md

 # URL

-This page details the output actions available to redirect users to other URLs.
+This page details the actions available to redirect users to other URLs.

 ## Move

-You can redirect a user to another URL by using [`Move-PodeWebUrl`](../../../Functions/Outputs/Move-PodeWebUrl):
+You can redirect a user to another URL by using [`Move-PodeWebUrl`](../../../Functions/Actions/Move-PodeWebUrl):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(